ArchPhoenixTeam/hemmelig-cli/README.md

 # Hemmelig CLI

-With this CLI you can use the API from [https://hemmelig.app](https://hemmelig.app) to create secret URLs on the fly.
+With this CLI you can use the API from Hemmelig to create secret URLs on the fly.

 ## Features